saucelabs/sauce-docs/docs/error-reporting/advanced/morgue.md

 The `morgue scrubber` command without any additional parameters lists the available commands for managing data scrubbers.

 Use the `--name` option to specify the name of the scrubber.
 Use the `--regexp` option to specify the pattern to match and scrub.
-Use the `--builtin` option to specify a built-in scrubber (`ssn`, `ccn`, `key`, and `env` are currently supported for social security number, credit card number, encryption key, and environment variable).
+Use the `--builtin` option to specify a built-in scrubber (`ssn`, `ccn`, `key`, and `env` are supported for social security number, credit card number, encryption key, and environment variable).
 If `--builtin=all` is used, all supported built-in scrubbers are created.
 The `--regexp` and `--builtin` options are mutually exclusive.
 Use the `--enable` option to activate the scrubber (use `0` to disable the scrubber).

 ### Setup